WeblateOrg/weblate/docs/admin.rst

 such repository, you generate SSH key for Weblate and authorize it to access the repository.

+You also need to verify SSH host keys of servers you are going to access.

 You can generate or display key currently used by Weblate in the admin interface (follow :guilabel:`SSH keys` link on main admin page).